 There are several major areas to go shopping in Jerusalem – from the local and bespoke to the mega shopping center.

 The main souk leading from Jaffa Gate is also a must visit.
-Some of the stock is from the amazing to the bizarre and politics are generally left outside (try and spot the pro and anti Israel T-shirts hanging next to each other!)
+Some of the stocks, ranging from the amazing to the bizarre and politics are generally left outside (try and spot the pro- and anti-Israel T-shirts hanging next to each other!)
 You should be bargaining here.
 See more pictures of the souk here.

 The main produce market of Jerusalem; now complete with cafes and WiFi.

-The newest and trendiest shopping area in Jerusalem.
-Located just outside of the Jaffa Gate.
+One of the most recent (and the trendiest) shopping area in Jerusalem, located just outside of the Jaffa Gate.
 It seems to be full of people at almost any hour of the day.
-Many high class and foreign brand name stores are located in Mamilla, but there are also some regular Israeli brands and many cafes and restaurants.
-There are often events staged here, and there are street artists and many pieces of art on display.
-This is a place that has that “something” that even makes it fun for non shoppers!
+Many high-class foreign brand-name stores are located in Mamilla, but there are also some regular Israeli brands as well as many cafes and restaurants.
+There are often events staged in Mamilla, and there are street artists and many pieces of art on display.
+This is a place that has that “something” that even makes it fun for the non-shoppers!
 See more pictures of Mamilla here.
 See also Jerusalem Shopping Centers for more information.

-One of the main Jerusalem shopping areas for locals, specialising in many of the big household items (furniture, DIY, electricity etc), but there are two reasonable shopping malls – Kanyon Achim Yisrael on Yad Harutzim street, and Kanyon Hadar one street away on Pierre Koening street (0930-2130 Su – Thu, 0900-1500 Fri) Easily accessible by both bus and taxi.
+One of the main Jerusalem shopping areas for locals, specializing in many of the big household items (furniture, DIY, electricity, etc.), but there are two reasonable shopping malls – Kanyon Achim Yisrael on Yad Harutzim street, and Kanyon Hadar, one street away on Pierre Koening street (it opens 09:30 – 21:30 from Sunday to Thursday, and 09:00 – 15:00 on Friday).
+It is easily accessible by both bus and taxi.
 See also Jerusalem Shopping Centers for more information.

 Several of these locations (Mahane Yehuda, Mea Shearim, Souk) make great photo locations; in Mea Shearim the locals really don’t like to be photographed and they can be very forceful in their opposition so use sensitivity and discretion.